Dolly Parton's Success and Achievements in Timeline

 2003: Parents as Teachers National Center – Child and Family Advocacy Award

-In 2003, Dolly Parton was honored with the Parents as Teachers National Center – Child and Family Advocacy Award for her literacy advocacy.
+In 2003, Dolly Parton received the Parents as Teachers National Center – Child and Family Advocacy Award for her contributions to literacy.

-2003: Partnership Award from the U.S. Fish and Wildlife Service
+2003: Partnership Award from U.S. Fish and Wildlife Service

 In 2003, Dolly Parton's efforts to preserve the bald eagle through the American Eagle Foundation's sanctuary at Dollywood earned her the Partnership Award from the U.S. Fish and Wildlife Service.